Daniel Barbu: Politics

-In 2004, the European Anti-fraud Office (OLAF) notified the Romanian Government about irregularities found in a Phare programme headed by Daniel Barbu, as dean of the Faculty of Political Science.
+In 2004, the European Anti-fraud Office (OLAF) notified the Romanian Government about irregularities found in a Phare program headed by Barbu, as Dean of the Faculty of Political Science.
 The event was reported by an article on the BBC Romanian service on 5 May and appeared in the Daily Bulletin of the Romanian Ministry of Foreign Affairs a day later.
 According to both sources, the program engulfed over 200,000 euros coming from PHARE TEMPUS grant money into civil servant training courses which never took place and which had nonexistent people enrolled.
-In an interview during the 2012 Parliament election campaign, as candidate from the Social-Liberal Union, Daniel Barbu dubbed the event as a misunderstanding and a "no penal matter".
-As a result of the 2012 Romanian parliamentary elections, Daniel Barbu has been designated the new Romanian Minister of Culture, ironically, by the same person who in 2004 headed the Government's Control Department, Victor Ponta, department which investigated the OLAF notifications.
+In an interview during the 2012 parliamentary election campaign, as candidate from the Social-Liberal Union, Daniel Barbu dubbed the event as a misunderstanding and a "no penal matter".